Faculty & Contacts

 Faculty

-Kevin Hicks (Faculty)
+Kevin Hicks (Faculty Chair)

 After receiving his Bachelors in Social Science from Shawnee State University, Kevin chose to serve as a United States Air Force ARFF Firefighter in 2003.
 During his time as an enlisted firefighter, Kevin earned his Associates in Fire Science, EMT certification, and was promoted to the civilian equivalency of a Lieutenant.
 Following his active duty career in 2007, Kevin and his family moved back to Columbus where he continued his career with the Miami Township Fire Department.
 While serving as a member of the Miami Township Fire Department, Kevin earned his Paramedic certification.
 In 2011 Kevin joined the EMS Program at Columbus State.
 Kevin has also served as the EMS/Fire Coordinator at Pickaway Ross Vocational School.
 Kevin is an Ohio EMS Instructor and American Heart Association BLS/ACLS Instructor.
 Kevin is working on furthering his education as a nurse, enjoys fitness, and is in the process of writing a cookbook.